microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraFeatureRolloutPolicy.md

 This example removes the policy for cloud authentication roll-out in Microsoft Entra ID.

-- `-Id` - Specifies the unique identifier of the cloud authentication roll-out policy.
+- `-Id` - specifies the unique identifier of the cloud authentication roll-out policy.
+You can use `Get-EntraFeatureRolloutPolicy` to retrieve policy details.

 ## Parameters